benridley/hiera_tss/README.md

 Only dependencies are the net/http and json gems for Ruby which ship with Puppet.

 ### Configuration

-See [The official Puppet documentation](https://docs.puppet.com/puppet/4.9/hiera_intro.html) for more details on configuring Hiera 5.

 The following is an example Hiera 5 hiera.yaml configuration for use with hiera_tss

 ```yaml
 ---
 version: 5

 hierarchy: